mrwaks/js-vanilla/README.md

 <p>Then answer the questionnaire to personalize your ice cream:
    Example:</p>

-    js-vanilla: Folder name ?:  (vanilla-1) Shop
+    vanilla-cone: Folder name ?:  (vanilla-1) Shop
-    js-vanilla: What name do you want to give to your .html file ?:  (index) cart
+    vanilla-cone: What name do you want to give to your .html file ?:  (index) cart
-    js-vanilla: What name do you want to give to your .css file ?:  (styles) css-styles
+    vanilla-cone: What name do you want to give to your .css file ?:  (styles) css-styles
-    js-vanilla: What name do you want to give to your .js file ?:  (main) js-main
+    vanilla-cone: What name do you want to give to your .js file ?:  (main) js-main

 <p>If you do not answer, the values in brackets will be taken by default.</p>